sonic-net/SONiC/doc/vrf/sonic-vrf-hld.md

 If route map action is permit, these routes will be installed into destination VRF.

 Leaked routes will be automatically deleted when corresponding routes are deleted in source VRF.

+#### VRF-Lite Support
+The VRF in the provider network make use of MPLS for forwarding the packets towards destination based on labels.
+MPLS is usually not configured in the customer network.
+VRF-Lite, a version of VRF without MPLS is used in the customer network.
+We have provided a set of cli commands for the VRF-Lite as well.

 ## Dependencies